maubanel/UE5-Animations/second-idle/README.md

 ##### `Step 19.`\|`ITA`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 The logic is simple.
 It will transition when the idle time out boolean switches to true.
-So add a **Get Does Idle Time Out?** node and attach it to the **Result** node so it can enter the transition.
+So add a **Get Does Idle Time Out** node and attach it to the **Result** node so it can enter the transition.

 ![add get does idle time out node](images/AddDoesIdleTimeOutTrue.png)